 Saranda, Albania - Butrint, Albania - Corfu, Greece

-Relax as the Callisto cuts through the Adriatic before stopping near Dhermi, an Albanian village, for a swim.
+Relax as the Callisto cuts through the Adriatic before arriving into Saranda, Albania in the morning.
 Albania isn't on the radar of most travellers, but the beaches dotting the coastline are as beautiful as any on the Mediterranean.
-Enjoy a barbecue on deck after cooling off, then travel south down the coast to Butrint, a World Heritage site and national park.
-The area's occupation dates back tens of thousands of years, and is noted by UNESCO for 'a special atmosphere created by a combination of archaeology, monuments and nature.'
-Spend some time exploring the sight then sail to your destination for the evening, the Greek island of Corfu, where you'll have a night at port.
+Travel overland to Butrint, a World Heritage site and national park.
+The area's occupation dates back tens of thousands of years and is noted by UNESCO for 'a special atmosphere created by a combination of archaeology, monuments and nature”.
+Spend some time exploring the sight before travelling back to Saranda for a deck BBQ lunch on board as you sail towards Corfu.
+Stop along the way for a refreshing swim stop before arriving at your destination for the evening, the Greek island of Corfu, where you'll have a night at port.